right divorce lawyer

 A good lawyer will insist in honesty in all

-good guidance.
-A good lawyer will not be a
+good and honest guidance.
+A good lawyer will not avoid the difficult questions

-and honest assessment of the issues in your case.
+and honest assessment of the issues and questions in your case.
+However,

 Good lawyering requires good writing